topmate-io/social_gpt/README.md

 ## Creating embeddings

 As of now, only youtube is supported.
 We will be bringing more social media platforms soon.
 To create embeddings, run the following command:
+To get the channel id, go to this [website](https://commentpicker.com/youtube-channel-id.php) and enter the channel url.
+It will give you the channel id.
 ``` python
 from social_gpt.ingestion.ingestion import SocialIngestion
 ingestion = SocialIngestion(channel_id, 'youtube')